Prometheus-X-association/edge-computing/docs/design-document.md

 <!--
-_Please add a short description, also estimating the workload for a typical transaction of your BB (e.g. "100.000 record/submission", "traces of n*10.000s of events", etc.)._
+_Please add a short description, also estimating the workload for a typical transaction of your BB (e.g., "100.000 record/submission", "traces of n*10.000s of events", etc.)._
 -->